echushe/julie_stock/readme.md

 You can continue to choose models from the set grabbed by `top_percentage` using least covariance metric.
 Models will be sort by covariance, and models of least covariance between each other will be selected.
 Covariance is mainly measured by their daily return on the validation set (it is not training-validation set).

-- Explanation of `num_future_days`:
+- Explanation of `last_history_date`:
-`num_future_days` tells the program the boundary between the validation set and the test set.
-Future days belong to the test set while other days belong to the validation set.
+The `last_history_date` is the date tells the program the boundary between the validation set and the test set.
+Future days belong to the test set while other days belong to the validation set. `last_history_date` is the last date in the validation set.
 The search of ensemble excludes future days (the test set) to avoid validation and search on the test set.

 ## 06 Test model ensemble(s)